LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

    **Notes:**
       Any value below 1.0 will imply a reset to the default value.

+      If both this and one of :c:func:`ERKStepSetAdaptivityMethod` or :c:func:`ERKStepSetController` will be called, then this routine must be called *second*.

    .. deprecated:: x.x.x

       Use the SUNControl infrastructure instead (see :numref:`SUNControl.Description`).